Canon SX420 vs Sony RX1R

 |14.||Sony RX1R II||Y||stereo||mono||Y||-||micro||2.0||Y||Y||-|

 It is notable that the SX420 offers wifi support, while the RX1R does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The SX420 is a recent model that features in the current product line-up of Canon.
-In contrast, the RX1R has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the RX1R was succeeded by the Sony RX1R II.
+Both the SX420 and the RX1R have been discontinued, but can regularly be found used on eBay.
+The RX1R was replaced by the Sony RX1R II, while the SX420 was followed by the Canon SX430.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.